-Selling your home is of course a major financial decision which is why we came up with the top ten questions to ask a real estate agent before listing your home.
+Selling your home is one of life’s major financial decisions which is why we’re sharing the top ten questions to ask a real estate agent before listing your home.

-To maximize your profit and minimize your hassle, you should hire an agent that is experienced, passionate and knowledgeable about your neighborhood.
+In order to maximize profit and minimize hassle, you should hire a real estate agent that’s experienced, passionate and knowledgeable about your neighborhood.

-To begin the process of finding such an agent, first ask your friends and neighbors for their recommendations.
+First ask your friends and neighbors for recommendations.
 Then check each agent’s reviews on-line.
-And finally, put together a list of three agents to interview in person.
+And finally, put together a list of three to interview in person.

 Top 10 Questions To Ask Real Estate Agents Before Listing Your Home